 A personal development plan typically consists of writing out nine steps:

-By crafting a detailed plan using these nine steps, you’ll know exactly what needs to be done as you work towards completing your dreams.
-Let’s breakdown what makes up each of the nine steps:
+By crafting a detailed plan using these nine steps, you’ll know exactly what needs to be done as you work toward completing your dreams.
+Let’s break down what makes up each of the nine steps:

 1. Set your goals

-The first step in achieving your goals and your personal development plan is setting your goals.
-Do so by writing your goals down and defining what exactly they are.
-Long-term goals lend themselves well when constructing a personal development plan, as they take time to accomplish and become easier to manage by detailing how you will achieve them.
+The first step in creating your personal development plan — and achieving your dreams — is setting your goals.
+This starts with writing your goals down and defining what exactly they are.
+Long-term goals lend themselves well to a personal development plan because they can take time to accomplish.
+It can be easier to manage long-term goals when you detail the steps you need to take to achieve them.
 Consider making a personal development plan for long-term goals like: